Demographic history of Kosovo: Early and High Middle Ages

 The region had been part of the Roman and the Byzantium until the first major Slav raids took place in the middle of Justinian's reign.
-In 547 and 548 the Slavs invaded the territory of modern Kosovo, and then got as far as Durres on the Northern Albanian coast and reached all the way down to Greece.
+In 547 and 548 the Slavs invaded the territory of modern Kosovo, and then got as far as Durrës on the Northern Albanian coast and reached all the way down to Greece.

 Although the Balkans had been raided by Slavic tribes, the early Slavic settlement and power in Kosovo did not become large until the region was later absorbed into the Bulgarian Empire in the 850s, when Christianity and a Byzantine-Slavic culture was cemented in the central and eastern Balkans.
 This era represents the formation of most Slavic toponyms in Kosovo which reflect Old Bulgarian development.
 The Gorani people in Kosovo represent the last population in Kosovo which still speaks a Bulgarian/Macedonian dialect.

 Following the collapse of the Bulgarian Empire, the region again became part of the Byzantine Empire after the empire fully re-established itself.
 It would stay under Byzantine rule for nearly two centuries until Serbian Grand Prince Stefan Nemanja, who had expanded his empire south and into Kosovo, conquered it by the end of the 12th century.

 According to Serbian scholars, although Albanians lived between Lake Skadar and the Devoll river in the 1100s, Albanian migration into the plains of Metohija (Dukagjin) commenced at the end of the century.
 Some of the arriving Albanians were assimilated by Serbs and Montenegrins.